petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/notification-api-basics.md

 ### Using GraphQL Services

-Use GraphQL services to subscribe to notifications.
+GraphQL services for notifications work similarly to their REST counterparts.
 Access the Liferay API Explorer to perform this action.
 Read [Consuming GraphQL APIs](../../headless-delivery/consuming-apis/consuming-graphql-apis.md) to learn more about GraphQL queries and mutations.

 1. Click *GraphQL* in the top right corner, add the following mutation query to the left column, and replace `siteKey` with your site ID: